India

 work with me

-On arrival, we were warmly welcomed by the staff in a traditional zamindari style and offered refreshing drinks to quench our thirst.
-Stepping onto the front lawn, we fell in love with the place at the first glance.
+On arrival, the staff warmly welcomed us in a traditional zamindari style and offered refreshing drinks to quench our thirst.
+Stepping onto the front lawn, we fell in love with the place at first glance.
 We were offered a tour of the entire property that helped us sneak into the nooks and corners.
-With its discerningly picked-up bric-a-brac, spacious rooms and suites boasting traditional four-poster beds, charming chaise lounges, and regal artifacts, every corner of Rajbari Bawali have a story to tell.

 Boasting a wide range of rooms — from ‘Classic Heritage’ to ‘Royal Suite’ to ‘Zamindari’ — The Rajbari Bawali has a wide range of options to choose from, each an experience in itself.
-The annexe spaces of ‘Notun Bari’, ‘Chhoto Bari’, ‘Ashram’, and ‘Dak Bungalow’ ensure that even when it’s booked to capacity, the property allows the guests to enjoy their own space.
+The annex spaces of ‘Notun Bari’, ‘Chhoto Bari’, ‘Ashram’, and ‘Dak Bungalow’ ensure that even when it’s booked to capacity, the property allows the guests to enjoy their own space.

 The property also houses a swimming pool and a spa, which, understandably, is not being made available at the time, keeping safety in mind.